GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-and-address-form-best-practices/index.md

 You should notice a subtle change: with `autocomplete="name"`, the suggestions are now specific values that were used previously in form inputs that also had `autocomplete="name"`.
 The browser isn't just guessing what might be appropriate: you have control.
-You'll also see the **Manage...** option to view and edit the names and addresses stored by your browser.
+You'll also see the **Manage…** option to view and edit the names and addresses stored by your browser.

 <figure class="w-figure">